p3palazzo/comparative-histories/chapter.md

 Fletcher's distinction between "historical" and "non-historical" styles on the basis of the development of structural and formal solutions through time.
-Yet, Keyvanian argued, this was a necessary accommodation for students in professional architecture programs that include extensive history coursework as part of a humanistic emphasis.
+Yet, Keyvanian argued, this was a necessary accommodation for students in professional architecture programs that included extensive history coursework as part of a humanistic emphasis.

-*A Global History of Architecture* is therefore a disciplinary textbook geared to just the same humanistic bent in professional curricula of architecture schools in the Americas that Keyvanian has worked with.
-As such, it compromised the critical approach to history by seeking to establish a narrative that would make sense to students who could not be expected to become historians.
-Therefore, it tempered the thematic autonomy of its discrete examples by reinforcing the Western historicist idea that a timeline is an intrinsically meaningful way of presenting content.
-This is so much the case that even *A Global History*'s seemingly neutral chapter headings actually show, upon closer inspection, they might as well have been modeled after conventional epochs in European art history ([@tbl:epochs]).
+*A Global History of Architecture* was therefore a disciplinary textbook aimed at just the same humanistic bent in professional curricula of architecture schools in the Americas that Keyvanian has worked with.
+As such, it compromised critical scholarship by seeking to establish a narrative that would make sense to an audience of undergraduate students.
+Now keep in mind that the book's authors had been educated under the comparative method: they could make sense of the juxtaposition of fragmentary information thanks to their memory of the very comparative system they were working to dismantle.

+Students making their first contact with architectural history through *A Global History* would not, however, have the same knowledge.
+Therefore, its authors tempered the innovativeness of the book's discrete examples with the Western historicist idea that a timeline is an intrinsically meaningful way of presenting content.
+Even though
+*A Global History*'s chapter headings seem to be a pure and neutral timeline, upon closer inspection, it shows that they might as well have been modeled after conventional epochs in European art history ([@tbl:epochs]).

 Table: Parallel between chapter headings in *A Global History of Architecture* and conventional epochs of Western art history {#tbl:epochs}